HandbookKids Club Kids | Spearfish, South Dakota

 - This policy is as follows and will be followed for each child in the event of disciplinary action.

-- If a more serious problem occurs, it will result in a time out, incident report documentation, a call to the Director, and parents will be contacted.
+- If a more serious incident occurs, it will result in a time out, incident report documentation, a call to the Director, and parents will be contacted.

 - If a serious problem is reoccurring it will be handled as above, a call will be made to the parents.
 Dismissal from the program for three days will be considered.